 Superintendent of Schools

-Students throughout the Malverne School District have once again demonstrated academic improvement and success for the 2011-2012 school year.
-Based on a variety of measures, including state assessments, Advanced Placement (AP) results and Regents examination scores, the district is proud to announce that over the past four years, it has seen positive academic growth.
+Students throughout the Malverne School District have once again demonstrated academic improvement and overall success for the 2013-2014 school year.
+Based on a variety of measures, including national recognition for “College Readiness”, Advanced Placement (AP) results, Regents examination scores and other measures of success, the district is proud to announce that over the past six years, there has been a definitive trend of higher academic achievement.

-In addition to academic growth, Malverne has seen a change in student character development, as well.
+In addition to academic improvement, Malverne has experienced positive growth in students’ character development, as well.
 District statistics prove that Malverne students are becoming more involved in pro-social volunteerism and school organizations.
-District administrators have also seen a significant decrease in the suspension rates at both the middle school and high school (a decrease of 58 and 70 percent, respectively), a direct result of the district’s character education program that was implemented several years ago.
+There has been a significant trend of decreasing suspension rates at both the middle school and the high school.

-“As we move forward, Malverne administrators, teachers and staff will continue to work with students on developing their full academic potential, as well as emphasize the importance of character education,” Dr. Hunderfund stated.
-“Over the past four years, we have made great progress, and I look forward to continuing in this direction.”
+“As we move forward, Malverne administrators, teachers and staff members will continue to work with students on developing their full academic potential, as well as emphasize the importance of character and behavior and the total development of each child in our care”, Dr. Hunderfund stated.
+“Over the past five years, we have made notable progress, and we all look forward to continuing in this direction.”